Finish Line (comics): Main synopsis

-Eobard (possessing Barry's body) meets up with Impulse (who is Eobard's ancestor) and takes him away from the Young Justice to "fight" crime.
+Eobard (possessing Barry's body) meets up with Impulse (who is Eobard's ancestor) and takes him away from Young Justice to "fight" crime.
 Barry is about to disappear, but Jesse Chambers and Max Mercury grab a hold of Barry and Barry remembers them.
 Max says that they are not in the Speed Force but in a deeper plane of existence.
 Max and Jesse then teach Barry how to get his body back.
 Eobard and Impulse are fighting the Rogues when Barry briefly manages to take control of his own body.
 Trickster throws a bomb at Eobard, but Eobard catches it and throws it back at Trickster, shocking Impulse.
 Eobard insults Bart by reminding him how Bart in the past tried to be the Flash but got himself killed before leaving.
 It is revealed that Eobard set the whole crime up, and tells them to go find the items required to fully possess Barry's body.

 Eobard meets up with Iris West, Kid Flash and Avery Ho, who were hiding from Eobard.
 Eobard tells them to go fight the Legion of Doom, but Impulse arrives and kicks Eobard in the face, saying that Barry Allen is never mean, and deduces Eobard as taking control of Barry Allen's body.
 Impulse meets with Wallace for the first time, and Iris remembers Impulse as her grandson which confuses Kid Flash due to time travel.
 Eobard gets back up and is about to attack when Jay Garrick arrives (due to him being free in Doomsday Clock).

 Max tells Barry that his body is still tethered to Earth so he can bring him, Max, and Jesse back.
 Eobard defeats Impulse, Jay Garrick, Kid Flash, and Avery Ho and is about to kill Jay Garrick when Barry starts fighting back and Eobard runs off.
 Jay Garrick thinks that they can find Eobard due to Barry's body being connected to the speed force.
 The Legion of Zoom is disgusted that Eobard Thawne ordered them to extract Nora Allen's corpse.
 Eobard explains that Nora's body is important because her body has temporal energy, and if Eobard can extract the temporal body then Barry Allen will be gone forever.
 Meanwhile, Barry is attacked by a mental projection of Thaddeus Thawne (a twisted clone of Bart Allen from the future) but does not fight back, saying he feels sorry for him.